iyezhiyu/SpatialEmbeddings/README.md

 ## Getting started

-This codebase showcases the proposed loss function on car instance segmentation using the Cityscapes dataset.
+This codebase showcases the proposed loss function with the elliptical margin version on car instance segmentation using the Cityscapes dataset.

 ### Prerequisites
 Dependencies: